 Note that this is a coarse filtering mechanism for filtering of seeds and population which is applied in addition to the type filters described below

 There is a wizard page for each generator.
 Each generator initializes the filter script in the class diagrams it generates.

 Each class diagram generator builds a collection of qualifying types related to the seed type.
-The population type selector controls which relatives are included.
-Press 'Choose...' next to the population type selector to change to a different type selector.
+The population type filter controls which relatives are included.
+Press 'Choose...' next to the population type filter to change to a different type filter.

 The batch data is create in a new folder called batch which is located off the parent folder you specify.

 The length of time for which your IDE will be busy depends upon the size and number of projects you have open in your workspace and the options which you select.
 It is advisable to try to plan to run a batch while your IDE is not otherwise being used for development.
 Alternatively, a batch could be run in a separate instance of Eclipse open on a copy of your workspace.